12 Common Instagram Scams and How To Spot Them

 How do you know if a seller is legit on Instagram?

-You can tell a legit seller on Instagram by using a few different methods to check their validity.
-First, see if the seller has a blue checkmark by their name.
-Unlike X (formerly Twitter), accounts on IG still need to be verified through proof rather than just paying for verification.
+1. Check for verification: See if the seller has a blue checkmark by their name.
+Unlike on X (formerly Twitter), IG accounts still need to be verified with proof rather than just paying for verification.

-You’ll also want to look at the website you’re directed to for purchase.
+2. Look for secure payment methods: Look at the website you’re directed to for purchase.
 Are there options to pay with services like PayPal?

-You should also check out the engagement of the account.
-If there’s a high follower count but low engagement, it’s likely the followers are all bots.
-If the account is fairly new and has low-quality content, there’s also a likelihood that it’s a spam account.
+4. Check the age of the account: If the account is fairly new and has low-quality content, there’s also a likelihood that it’s a spam account.

 How to boost your cybersecurity on Instagram

 Some scammers are extremely sophisticated in their hoaxes, which means you shouldn’t feel bad if you do get scammed.
-You can reduce your chances, however, by employing some common sense tactics, cybersecurity tools, and scam education.
+You can reduce your chances, however, by employing some common-sense tactics, cybersecurity tools, and scam education.
 By using all of these together, you’ll greatly reduce your likelihood of becoming a victim.

 Don’t click suspicious links

-Think of links like candy — you probably shouldn't take it from someone you don't know.
+Think of links like candy — you probably shouldn't take them from someone you don't know.
 You should always employ this precaution when dealing with links on the internet.
-Make sure you check out the Instagram account thoroughly, read the comments sections of the posts, and check out the engagement.
-If anything looks off, or the person contacting you is overly eager, it’s better to avoid clicking the link.
+Make sure you check out the Instagram account thoroughly, read the comment sections of the posts, and review the engagement.

 Enable two-factor authentication